 Kumar explained that the drink is a favorite hot weather treat in India and is basically a mixture of yogurt and mango pulp.
 I later read, that some versions add water or ice cubes as a thinner.
 Sugar or honey is often included, depending on the sweetness of the mangoes.

 Other possible ingredients, that you’re unlikely to have on hand, include rose water and cardamom powder.
 Rose water is—as its name denotes— water in which rose petals have been soaked.
-The suggested spice, cardamon, has a complex, citrusy flavor and should be used sparingly.
+The suggested spice, cardamom, has a complex, citrusy flavor and should be used sparingly.
 Both are optional ingredients.
-The cooling yogurt drink is especially satisfying on a hot day topped off with a sprig of mint.
+The cooling yogurt drink is especially satisfying on a hot day topped with a sprig of mint.

 The recipe below is from The Guardian newspaper.
 Since the British hung out in Indian for a couple hundred years, it’s likely to be authentic.
 The writer concludes by saying that a lassi is the most refreshing drink on earth—second only to a cold beer.
 I plan to spend the summer testing this assertion.